HoG Handbook

 Hepatitis C

-In 1996, a woman with Hepatitis C is believed to have passed the virus to her son with hemophilia.
+Hepatitis C is rarely passed through sex.
+It is not spread by eating food or drinking water.
+In 1996, a woman with hepatitis C is believed to have passed the virus to her son with Hemophilia.
 She did not wear gloves when giving her son factor.
 She accidently pricked herself with the butterfly needle before sticking her son.
-We think that Hepatitis C in her blood got on the needle and then went into her son.
+It is believed that hepatitis C in her blood got on the needle and then was passed on to her son.
 Everyone helping with a factor infusion should wear gloves.
-Needles that have broken the skin should be put in a sharps disposal container and not used.
+Needles that have broken the skin should be put in a sharps disposal container and should not be used.

-People seldom get sick when the Hepatitis C virus first gets in their bodies.
-They may have symptoms like those for Hepatitis B. Often they have no symptoms.
-Most of the people who get the Hepatitis C virus become carriers.
+People seldom get sick when the hepatitis C virus first gets in their bodies.
+They may have symptoms like those for hepatitis B. Often, they have no symptoms.
+Most of the people who get the hepatitis C virus become carriers.
 The virus stays in their bodies and slowly damages their livers.

-When the virus damages the liver, it can cause scarring, called cirrhosis.
+When the virus damages the liver, it can cause scarring called cirrhosis.
 A liver with cirrhosis does not work as well.
 It can also get liver cancer.
-The main reason people get liver transplants is to replace a liver that has been destroyed by Hepatitis C.
+The main reason people get liver transplants is to replace a liver that has been destroyed by hepatitis C.